2020 Ukrainian Cup final

-The 2020 Ukrainian Cup Final decided the winner of the 2019–20 Ukrainian Cup, the 29th season of the annual Ukrainian football cup competition.
+The 2020 Ukrainian Cup final decided the winner of the 2019–20 Ukrainian Cup, the 29th season of the annual Ukrainian football cup competition.
 It was played on 8 July 2020 at the OSC Metalist Stadium in Kharkiv between Dynamo Kyiv and Vorskla Poltava.
 This was the fifth time the cup final would be held in Kharkiv after 2008, 2010, 2013 and 2017 finals.

 Originally planned to be held on 13 May 2020 at Ternopilsky Misky Stadion in Ternopil, the final was later postponed to 8 July due to COVID-19 pandemic in Ukraine and first moved to Arena Lviv in Lviv, and then, considering the better epidemiological situation, to Kharkiv.
 Ternopil was granted the right to host the 2021 edition of the final instead.
 The match was played behind closed doors.

 The winner Dynamo initially qualified to participate in the group stage of 2020–21 UEFA Europa League, however, it later qualified for 2020–21 UEFA Champions League after finishing as the league runners-up.
-The winner Dynamo Kyiv also qualified for the 2020 Ukrainian Super Cup, where it will face the champions of 2019–20 Ukrainian Premier League Shakhtar Donetsk.
+The winner Dynamo Kyiv also qualified for the 2020 Ukrainian Super Cup, where it faced the champions of 2019–20 Ukrainian Premier League Shakhtar Donetsk.